-I was making a meal for a family who just had a new baby a couple of weeks ago so I was looking for a main dish that was relatively easy and quick and not a lot of work (like some casseroles tend to be).
-I saw this recipe on Pinterest that I’ve been drooling over for weeks so I decided to give it a try.
+I was making a meal for a family who just had a new baby a couple of weeks ago.
+I was looking for a main dish that was relatively easy and quick and not a lot of work (like some casseroles tend to be).
+I saw this recipe on Pinterest that I’ve been drooling over for weeks, so I decided to give it a try.
 I had everything on hand except the Sriracha sauce and Panko bread crumbs.
-A guy at the store said warned me that the Sriracha was REALLY hot, but by that time I didn’t have time to change my menu because I was on a time crunch.
+A guy at the store said warned me that the Sriracha was REALLY hot.
+But by that time I didn’t have time to change my menu because I was on a time crunch.
 I decided to go for it.

 Instead of using a full tablespoon and a half of the sauce, I used only one tablespoon.
 It was dynamite.
 But I decided to drizzle the sauce over the chicken and only on about half of it.
 That way I saved half of the chicken for the kids in case they wouldn’t eat it with the sauce.

 The recipe was so good that I decided to make it again for John and me.
 Because John doesn’t enjoy things as spicy as I do, I backed the Sriracha sauce down to 1/2 tablespoon.
 While it was still delicious, it really needed MORE Sriracha to give the recipe the needed heat!!!
 Personally, I think you need one tablespoon as the bare minimum.